garbarok/porfolio.dev/src/content/blog/en/astro-content-config-location.md

   url: "https://res.cloudinary.com/dl0qx4iof/image/upload/blog/astro-debugging.png"
   alt: "A developer debugging Astro configuration files on a computer screen."
 ---

+## Why Aren't My Astro Schema Fields Updating?

+If you've added fields to your Astro Content Collections schema and they aren't appearing, the most common problem is a mistake in the configuration file's location or name.
+Astro is very strict and only looks for a single configuration file in a specific location: `src/content.config.ts`.

+Before deep-diving into debugging, run through this checklist:

+1.  **Correct Location:** Ensure your config file is at the root of `src/`, not inside `src/content/`.
+    - ✅ **Correct:** `src/content.config.ts`
+    - ❌ **Incorrect:** `src/content/config.ts`
+2.  **Exact Name:** The file must be named `content.config.ts`.
+Any other variation will be ignored.
+3.  **No Duplicates:** Search your project to make sure another configuration file doesn't exist that Astro might be reading instead.
+4.  **Clear the Cache:** Delete the `.astro` directory and restart the dev server to force Astro to regenerate types from the correct configuration file.

 Have you ever defined a field in your Astro content collection schema, only for it to vanish at runtime?
 You're not alone.
 I recently spent hours debugging an issue where my schema fields were inexplicably missing, despite being correctly defined.